All Episodes

 First words out of his mouth.

-Snerdley says, look, there are 300 elected officials that are totally opposed to Obama, and none of them get under his skin except maybe the House budget guy.
+Snerdley says, Look, there are 300 elected officials that are totally opposed to Obama, and none of them get under his skin, except maybe the House budget guy.

-But you do, and I said, Well, why is that?
+And I said, well, why is that?

-Snerdley said, the reason you do, you're the only guy who has them nailed and tells everybody.
+Snerdley said, The reason you do, you're the only guy who has them nailed and tells everybody.

 There was a portion of his speech where he talked about America imposing its sovereignty on Mexico.

-That block that's underneath the radar, Telemundo, Univision, he's telling them that he agrees with them that California should still be Mexico.
+Telemundo, Univision, he's telling them that he agrees with them that California should still be Mexico and that New Mexico should still be Mexico.

 That's what he was saying.

-So let's go to the audio sound bites Sunday morning, CBS this morning.
+So let's go to the audio soundbites.

-We have a portion of a report by a correspondent named Mo Roca about the impact of the Mexican-American war on today's debate on immigration reform.
+Sunday morning, CBS this morning, we have a portion of a report by a correspondent named Mo Roca about the impact of the Mexican-American war on today's debate on immigration reform.

-Now, as part of this, is a Penn State University professor Amy Greenberg, who has written recently that we had no business going to war with the Mexicans, and we had no business taking California from them.
+Now, as part of this is a Penn State University professor, Amy Greenberg, who has written recently that we had no business going to war with the Mexicans, and we had no business taking California from them.

 We had no business taking anything else from them.